 Cohort subscription rate

-Cohort subscription rate is the number of first-time visitors who eventually subscribed / first-time visitors.
+Cohort subscription rate is the number of first-time visitors who eventually triggered a web subscription / first-time visitors.
 To become "subscribed" means that a past visitor of your site has become an identified subscriber.

 Since it does not matter how much time passes from when someone first visits your site, and when they become subscribed, it’s not uncommon to see an increase in this report when you go back and review past date ranges.
 For example, say someone visits your site for the first time, then leaves a few minutes later.
 Then, a week later they return to your site (using the same browser and device as their first visit) and become subscribed.
 The new subscription will attribute to the date when they first visited your site.